What to expect from your Attic Mold Inspection:

 7. Post Remediation Testing (if stated in scope of work)

 Lamunyon Dry Out & Foundation Repair is certified to perform attic mold inspections and mold testing.
-If you need a mold inspection or mold removal then we will be able to help with an effective and safe approach.
+If you need mold inspection services, then we will be able to help with an effective and safe approach for other areas as well, such as crawl space mold testing and basement mold testing.